cbarrick/toys/README.rst

 Low Priority
 ------------
-- A tool to extract MyPy type annotation stubs from doc strings
+- A tool to extract MyPy type annotation stubs from docstrings
 - Scikit-learn feature parity